 |24 clock hours of NDE verified/approved training||4 Points|

 |30 clock hours of NDE verified/approved training||5 Points|

 |At least 6 months of employment in an eligible program* during the tax year||Base Requirement|

 |At least 1 year experience working in an early care and education environment (including 6 month base requirement)||3 Points|

 |At least 2 years of experience working with children in an early care and education environment (including 6 month base requirement)||4 Points|

 |At least 3 years of experience working with children in an early care and education environment (including 6 month base requirement)||5 Points|

 *Eligible programs are defined as ones participating in Step Up to Quality (at a Step 1 rating or higher).
 Applicant must have worked in an eligible program for at least 6 months during the tax year.

-**Related fields include Elementary Education, Early Childhood Special Education, Social Work, Nursing, Psychology, Human Development & the Family, Family Consumer Science, Youth Development, Mental Health/Counseling.
+**Related fields include Elementary Education, Early Childhood Special Education, Curriculum and Instruction, Social Work, Nursing, Psychology, Human Development & the Family, Family Consumer Science, Youth Development, Mental Health/Counseling.

 |Education||Early Childhood Teach with CDA||Base|